keboola/developers-docs/extend/generic-extractor/config/mappings.md

 ## Table Mapping Examples

 ### Basic Table Mapping
-Because all output columns must be listed in mapping, using only column mapping settings skips the `interests` property of the response:
+Because all output columns must be listed in a mapping, using only column mapping settings skips the `interests` property of the response:

 {% highlight json %}